MaanasPK/webdevelopmentprojectwebpresenter/README.md

-# webdevelopmentproject
+# webprogramming project
-A web development project based on Online web presenter.
+A web programming project based on Online web presenter.

  This project aims to develop a web-based presenter that can be edited.
 The user can create presentation slides.
 The project is developed using PHP, JavaScript, HTML and CSS.
 The data is